Need to talk? Call 1800 882 436.

 At what age can your baby fly?

-For older babies, check with your doctor at least 8 weeks before you go if you or your child need any vaccinations or preventive medications.
+For older children, check with your doctor at least 8 weeks before you travel and ask if you or your child need any vaccinations or preventative medicines.

 Planning your trip

-Babies travelling internationally with both parents will usually need their own passport and also their own visa, if required by the destination country.
-However, babies travelling with just one parent may need additional documents, such as a permission letter from the absent parent for the travel.
-It's best to check entry requirements with the embassy or consulate of your destination country or visit smartraveller.gov.au.
+Children travelling internationally with both parents will usually need their own passport and also their own visa, if the destination country requires it.
+Children who travel with just one parent, or no parents at all, may need other documents as well, such as a letter that gives the child permission to travel.
+It's best to check entry rules with the embassy or consulate of your destination country, or visit smartraveller.gov.au.

 When to travel

-Different airlines have different rules about travelling with babies.
+Different airlines have different rules about travelling with babies and children.
 It's best to check with your airline before you buy the tickets.

 If you are travelling within Australia, your baby should be able to travel on your ticket.
 If you travel internationally, your baby needs their own ticket.

-If you want to use a child restraint (such as a child car seat) on board, you have to supply a child restraint that is approved in advance by your airline.
-Airlines may also have rules stating certain seats cannot have child restraints installed, such as seats in emergency exit rows and aisle seats.
+If you want to use a child restraint (such as a child car seat) on board, you need to supply a child restraint that is approved in advance by your airline.
+Airlines may also have rules about seats that cannot have child restraints installed, such as seats in emergency exit rows and aisle seats.

-When booking seats, consider if you need easy access to toilets with change tables.
+When booking seats, consider whether you need easy access to toilets with change tables.

 Checking in